 At first glance you might have thought these were ridiculous and wouldn’t convince anyone.
 You would’ve been right.
 They won’t work as stand alone sentences.

 All language and meaning comes from the context of your communication.
 You have to build rapport to stretch these.
 You can also realize how these patterns are used naturally in your daily language.
 Everything you’ve read in this article (or anywhere today) contains many presuppositions.

 Before you wonder how you would use these in “real life,” spend some time and write 5 to 10 sentences for each of the presuppositions.
 Naturally, I would recommend you write more, maybe 20-30 each for several days, to deeply familiarize your unconscious with the process.
 However, start with what you can.
 Begin with something so you can really learn how they alter your effect.

 Don’t worry about being elegant.
 That will come with practice.
 Create long, drawn out sentences.
 After you’ve written some from each category, start combining multiple patterns.

 Let it be rough and nasty.
 Then step back and notice the rough edges.
 You need a rough stone before you can polish it into a beautiful gem.

-Image by NASA Goddard Photo and Video
+Image credits: NASA Goddard Photo and Video